gustavotrott/inkdrop-copy-excel-paste-markdown/README.md

 Select *"Plugins" → "Paste Excel as Markdown"* from menu to run this plugin's command `paste-excel-as-markdown`.
 It converts copied cells from Excel into Markdown table and paste it into the editor.

+For example,

-For example, when you copy below cells:
+- You copy below cells:

 ![image](https://user-images.githubusercontent.com/5660191/86498023-69536200-bd5a-11ea-970b-61575385422d.png)

-Clipboard text will be like this
+- Clipboard text will be like this
 ```
 animal	weight	color
 dog	30lb	tan